 You can set a special time period when your audience will be able to view your presentation.
 For example, you can set up a 2-week interval when your slides will be available.

+When you’re finished with the settings, save any changes and publish the slides.
 By default, the output presentation is saved on your PC.
-You can then save it to a USB flash drive or CD and distribute it to your learners or colleagues.
+You can then transfer it to a pen drive or CD and distribute it to your learners or colleagues.

 Method #3.
 Make Your Presentation Read-Only

 This method won’t prevent your copyrighted PPT slides from being copied and shared, but it will protect them from being modified.
 The upside is that to lock a presentation from editing you don’t need any third-party services – you can do this right in PowerPoint by using the Mark as Final option.
 When a presentation is marked as final, other users can read and view it, but can’t make any alterations.

 To lock the slides, click the File tab in PowerPoint and choose the Protect Presentation command in the Info pane.
 In the drop-down menu, select Mark as Final.
 That will set your presentation in read-only mode.